-5.4 Firmness regime of cross zonal capacity
+9 Firmness regime of cross zonal capacity

-Allocated CZC for the exchange of balancing capacity or sharing of reserves shall be firm after the selection of standard upward balancing capacity bids or standard downward balancing capacity bids by the capacity procurement optimisation function pursuant to Article 33(3) of the EBGL.
+Allocated CZC for the exchange of balancing capacity or sharing of reserves shall be firm after the selection of standard upward balancing capacity bids or standard downward balancing capacity bids by the capacity procurement optimization function pursuant to Article 33(3) of the EBGL.
+The details for the costs of ensuring firmness in case of curtailment of firm CZC will be defined once two or more TSOs of the Greece Italy Capacity Calculation Region will establish a balancing capacity cooperation.